phonedude/cs533-f23/assignments/Arcand/3/README.md

 | ['200', '200', '403', '200', '405', '200', '200', '200', '405', '200', '200', '200', '400', '400', '200', '200', '302', '200', '200', '503', '200', '302', '200', '200', '200', '200', '200', '200', '200', '403', '401', '200', '200', '200', '200', '200', '200', '200', '200', '200', '404', '200', '200', '200', '200', '200', '302', '200', '200', '200', '200', '200', '302', '200', '200', '200', '200', '200', '200', '200', '200', '200', '200', '200', '200', '200', '200', '200', '308', '302', '200', '200', '200', '200', '200', '302', '200', '200', '200', '404', '200', '200', '200', '200', '403', '200', '418', '200', '200', '200', '200', '200', '403', '200'] | [3, 0, 1, 6, 0, 0, 4, 4, 0, 0, 0, 1, 0, 0, 0, 1, 3, 2, 2, 0, 0, 0, 6, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 1, 3, 0, 4, 0, 3, 0, 0, 0, 0, 0, 3, 0, 1, 0, 0, 0, 0, 0, 5, 3, 3, 0, 0, 3, 3, 0, 4, 0, 0, 7, 3, 0, 0, 2, 0, 4, 0, 0, 0, 0, 0, 3, 3, 0, 2, 0, 2, 0, 0, 4, 3, 0, 0, 0, 0, 1, 3, 0, 3, 6, 0, 1, 12] | 61 | 47 | 33 | 0 | 9 | 24 | 50 | 0 | 0 | 12 | 1.3 | 0 |

-Mapping the terminating response codes to sites
+Mapping the terminating response codes to sites Instruction 1: The terminating status codes for each site.

 | Website              | Response Code |
 | ---------------------- | --- |